carlkidcrypto/purpleair-matterbridge/TROUBLESHOOTING-WINDOWS-WSL.md

 starts Matterbridge after registering the plugin.
 Do not set `LOGGER_ARGS`; the selected mode supplies the correct logger option.

+The Compose service intentionally uses Docker host networking.
+On native Linux, this gives Matterbridge the host's IPv4 and IPv6 interfaces and lets it bind UDP 5353 for mDNS and UDP 5540 for Matter directly; no `ports:` mapping is needed or desirable.
+On WSL, the WSL mirrored-networking and Hyper-V firewall configuration still controls whether traffic from the controller can reach those host sockets.

 Follow startup output with:

 ```bash